 Send us all of the documents for your claim as soon as possible.
-You must submit the claim by December 31 of the year after the year you received the service of Government or legal incapacity, provided the claim was submit your claim as soon as reasonably possible.
+You must submit the claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations, of Government or legal incapacity, provided the claim was submit your claim as soon as reasonably possible.
 Once we pay benefits, there is a five year limitation on the reissuance of uncashed checks.